 The biggest problem with solar farms is their inefficiency.
 Solar power, when generated in climates with consistent sunlight, can be a decent supplement to other forms of energy.
 But here in the UK, solar farms contribute only 4% to the national grid’s energy production, according to Department for Business, Energy & Industrial Strategy (BEIS).

 Let’s compare this to nuclear power, which provides roughly 15% of the UK’s electricity but requires significantly less land.
 A single nuclear plant, such as Hinkley Point C, can produce 3,200 MW of power on a footprint of just 430 acres.
 In contrast, a solar farm generating the same amount of energy would require over 130,000 acres—nearly 300 times more land.
-That’s more fields turned into glorified mirror mazes, and fewer fields available for what they were meant for: agriculture and livestock.
+That’s more fields turned into glorified mirror mazes, and fewer fields available for what they were meant for: agriculture, livestock and family walks.

 Take East Cowton’s proposal, for instance.
-This quaint North Yorkshire village is known for its fertile land, ideal for agriculture.
-Now imagine paving over hundreds of acres of it with shiny, reflective panels that produce energy intermittently, depending on the mood of the clouds.
+This quiet, quaint North Yorkshire village and its surroundings is known for fertile land, being ideal for agriculture.
+Pave over hundreds of acres of this land with shiny, reflective panels that only produce energy intermittently, depending on the mood of the clouds.
 According to Solar Power Europe, the efficiency of solar panels decreases by 20-25% in cloudy or overcast conditions.
-In short, North Yorkshire is about as well-suited for solar farms as Ed Miliband is for running a chip shop.
+In short, North Yorkshire is about as well-suited for solar farms as Ed Miliband is for eating a bacon sandwich.

 “Met Office data shows that the UK averages only 1,493 hours of sunshine per year—and that’s being generous.
 To put this into perspective, Spain enjoys roughly 2,500 to 3,000 hours of sunshine annually, yet even they struggle to make solar power a reliable staple of their energy grid”.

-The Solar Farm Fiasco: Impact on Agriculture and Local Communities
+Solar Farm Madness: Impact on Agriculture and Local Communities

 Aside from their inefficiency, solar farms wreak havoc on local ecosystems and agriculture.
 Natural England has raised concerns about solar farms affecting soil health, disrupting local wildlife, and even causing microclimate changes.
 These vast fields of solar panels absorb sunlight that would otherwise nourish crops.
 The National Farmers’ Union (NFU) has been vocal in opposing solar farms on productive farmland, warning that this shift reduces the UK’s food security.
 With the world already facing agricultural challenges, turning arable land into solar deserts seems as wise as using a fishing net to bail out a sinking boat.

 In Malton, for example, residents are concerned about the loss of farmland and its impact on the local farming economy.
 The area, known for its high-quality livestock and food production, risks being overshadowed by acres of lifeless panels.
 The UK is not a vast landmass, and every acre devoted to solar panels is one fewer acre available for agriculture.
-And given that we import over 45% of our food, it seems counterintuitive to sacrifice valuable farmland for a technology that can’t even work efficiently in our climate.
+And given that we import over 45% of our food, it seems counterintuitive to sacrifice valuable farmland for a technology is not efficient in our climate.

 Lessons from Abroad: Where Solar Farms Struggle